Chance to meet Professor Pumpernickel at UlverSTEM

 Distillery Tours & Tastings.

 Make Your Own Spirit.
 You can choose to create your signature botanical spirit, or gin.
+All experiences are hosted by us, the distillers and owners.

 Look out for our other special events including “Cocktails & Cakes” and local artisan-led workshops.